Batman: Arkham Knight: Plot

-On Halloween, Scarecrow forces the civilian evacuation of Gotham City after threatening to unleash his potent new fear toxin.
+On Halloween, the Scarecrow forces an evacuation of Gotham City after threatening to unleash his new fear toxin.
 Batman tracks Scarecrow to a hideout where he rescues the imprisoned Poison Ivy, who had refused to join Batman's other rogues in Scarecrow's plot.
 Oracle identifies Ace Chemicals as the source of Scarecrow's toxin.
-Batman investigates the facility and discovers a large militia force being dispatched to occupy Gotham, led by the mysterious "Arkham Knight".
-Batman locates Scarecrow, who has transformed the entire building into a toxin bomb.
+Batman investigates the facility and discovers a large militia being dispatched to occupy Gotham, led by the mysterious "Arkham Knight".
+Batman locates Scarecrow, who has transformed the building into a toxic bomb meant to engulf the entire Eastern Seaboard.
 Scarecrow reveals that he has kidnapped Oracle before escaping.
-Exposing himself to the toxin, Batman inhibits the bomb's blast radius before he is confronted by the Joker.
+Exposing himself to the toxin, Batman inhibits the bomb's blast radius before the Joker confronts him.

-A flashback reveals that before the Joker died, his infected blood was used in blood transfusions, infecting five people, including Batman.
+A flashback reveals that before the Joker's death, his infected blood was used in blood transfusions, infecting five people, including Batman.
 Concealing his infection, Batman imprisoned the four other patients, who were physically and mentally transforming into the Joker.
-The Joker, existing as a mental projection produced by the infected blood and fear toxin, frequently appears to taunt Batman and twist his perception of reality.
-After Batman escapes the exploding Ace Chemicals, he alerts Gordon to his daughter's kidnapping, revealing that she aids his vigilantism.
-Gordon, feeling betrayed, leaves to find Scarecrow on his own.
+Joker, existing as a mental projection produced by the infected blood and fear toxin, frequently appears to taunt Batman and twist his perception of reality.
+After Batman escapes Ace Chemicals, he alerts Gordon to his daughter's kidnapping, revealing that she aids his vigilantism.
+Gordon, feeling betrayed, abandons him and leaves to find Scarecrow on his own.

-Batman learns that Scarecrow recruited businessman Simon Stagg to build the "Cloudburst", a mass dispersal device for the fear toxin.
-Aboard Stagg's airship, Batman finds Scarecrow, but a dose of fear toxin allows the Joker's persona to temporarily assume control of Batman while the Arkham Knight extracts the Cloudburst.
-Recovering, Batman locates Oracle in Scarecrow's hideout, but she is exposed to the fear toxin and commits suicide in terror.
+Batman learns that Scarecrow recruited business mogul Simon Stagg to build the "Cloudburst", a mass dispersal device for the fear toxin.
+Aboard Stagg's airship, Batman finds Scarecrow, but a dose of his fear toxin allows the Joker's persona to temporarily assume control of Batman while the Arkham Knight extracts the Cloudburst.
+Recovering, Batman locates Oracle in Scarecrow's hideout, where he watches her shoot herself after being exposed to fear toxin.
 Harley Quinn seizes Batman's makeshift base inside the Panessa film studio to rescue the "Joker-ized" patients.
-Batman and Robin capture Harley and the infected, but one of the patients, Henry Adams, kills the others before committing suicide, believing that Batman will become the perfect "Joker".
-Realizing that Batman is infected, Robin attempts to imprison him, but is instead imprisoned by Batman.
+Batman and Robin capture Harley and the infected, but one of the patients kills the others and himself, believing that Batman will become the perfect "Joker".
+Realizing that Batman is infected, Robin attempts to imprison him, but is instead locked in a cell by Batman for his own safety.